-The Comox Strathcona Waste Management (CSWM) Board has approved the closure of four unstaffed recycling depots within the CSWM service area.
-The depots located at Strathcona Gardens Recreation Complex and the Courtenay Country Market will close effective July 2020.
-The depots located at Campbell River Sportsplex and Canex Retail Store will close effective July 2021.
+The Comox Strathcona Waste Management (CSWM) unstaffed recycling depots located at Campbell River’s Strathcona Gardens Recreation Complex and the Courtenay Country Market are now permanently closed, effective July 1, 2020.

 These Recycle BC supported locations include Return-It depots at 1580 Willow St., Campbell River; 493 Puntledge Road, Courtenay; 678 Anderton Road.
 Comox; as well as the Campbell River and Comox Valley Waste Management Centres.